samarabdelhameed/BitLogic/README.md

-❌ Marketplaces can't offer secure escrow without centralized custody ❌ DAOs can't manage Bitcoin treasuries with programmable rules ❌ Cross-chain DeFi cannot leverage Bitcoin's security guarantees
+❌ Marketplaces can't offer secure escrow without centralized custody ❌ DAOs can't manage Bitcoin treasuries with programmable rules ❌ Cross-chain DeFi cannot leverage Bitcoin's security guarantees ❌ $1.7 TRILLION in Bitcoin sits idle, unable to participate in DeFi
 ```

+### The Opportunity

+> **What if we could unlock Bitcoin's programmability without sacrificing its security?**
+>
+> What if Bitcoin could trigger smart contract actions on Ethereum automatically?
+>
+> What if all of this could be verified with **Zero-Knowledge Proofs** — no trust required?

 ---